kitty-qi/550_assignment1/README.md

 # DSCI550_assignment1
 dsci550_assignment1

-This repository is the first assignment for the final project in the DSCI 510 class
+This repository is the first assignment for the DSCI 550 class
-Included in this documentation are all of the necessary parts that grading is going to be based on

 # Dependencies